 Riley suggests discussing what sort of technology physicians, nurses, pharmacists and other healthcare professionals would need to do their jobs better.
 While those without healthcare IT experience may not have specific examples, they can still stress efficiency, best practices and other forms of support that could help the healthcare provider or the patient.

 Since so many healthcare facilities are implementing EMR, it is also smart to learn what healthcare professionals need to maintain their newly implemented EMR systems.

 Another helpful method of interview preparation is speaking with someone who has transitioned from IT to health IT.
 Learning from the mistakes and successes of others can be really advantageous to the interviewee.

 Aside from a good interview, education is always important.
 Most healthcare IT jobs call for at least a bachelor’s degree, ideally in a field somehow related to healthcare or IT.

 According to the American Health Information Management Association (AHIMA), many healthcare employers consider a master’s degree in health informatics the most valuable graduate degree.
 Typical courses could include health sciences, healthcare decision support analysis, health information systems, e-business models and electronic medical records management.

 Upon completing a master’s degree, students have career choices such as:

 It should be noted that these positions are generally well-compensated.
-Medical and health services mangers made a median wage of $88,580 as of June 2014, according to the U.S. Bureau of Labor Statistics (BLS).
+Medical and health services managers made a median wage of $100,980 as of May 2019, according to the U.S. Bureau of Labor Statistics (BLS).